(Originally Posted 1-12-2018)

 Then there was the time I had been chosen to go to Japan to study as an exchange student.
 I received a scholarship that would pay for tuition but not room and board.
 I would have to work teaching English to pay my way.
 My parents didn’t like the idea of me going to Japan for a year without having the money to support me in advance, as there were simply too many variables.
 What ultimately caused me to stay at home was my parents were unable to get a loan to support me while I studied abroad.
 At their insistence, I stayed home.
 Yes, my dad was very cautious indeed.
 After the accident, of course, I was so glad my parents insisted I not go to Japan.
 Otherwise, I would have missed out on spending the last year of his life with him.

 All I knew was I felt empty.
 I remember thinking, “How am I going to help my mother?”
 I couldn’t imagine what she was going through.
 Truthfully, I wasn’t old enough to understand the soul connection she had with the man she married when she was only 18.
 My brother was in the Navy, so he had to ship back out to his post.
 Our first Christmas was spent on a cruise ship in the frigid cold winter (even in Florida it was freezing cold that year) to get out of the house.
 My life would never be the same.
 Truth is, I’m not sure you ever get over it.
-Not completely.
 He was my dad.
 He was my encouragement.
 He was my rock.
 He was my stability.
 He was my daddy.

 As the years have gone by, the Lord has taught me many lessons about accepting God as our Father.
 I had a good dad.
 A really good dad who worked and made sacrifices for his family so we could have a decent life.
 Lesson after lesson paralleled the unconditional love of my heavenly father as provider, healer and friend and as I lovingly call him, Baba.”